cakuang1/portfoliov2/README.md

 # The Cloud Portfolio

-Welcome to my portfolio blog/write up of what I created and how I did it.
+Welcome to my portfolio.
+As part of the final segment of the Cloud Resume challenge, I have decided to write my 'Blog Post' as a README instead.

 ## Overview